 She was a show jumper and Liberty was pulling so hard that her hands were raw and blistered.

 Sarah and Liberty got what they asked for in just a few days.
 (I write it like that because I can only imagine that Liberty was wanting to get rid of those raw and blistered hands too! )

 The photo shown here was taken on Day 3 where they were trotting around in a errr… about a 3 acre paddock.
 Three lousy days to make such a huge change … three days and a huge attitude shift from Sarah.

 By this time, Sarah and Liberty had entered an entirely new and particularly beautiful relationship.
 As you can see (I’ll put the photo again here) Liberty has already got a lovely soft, rhythmic stride, he’s relaxed, with an elevated back that’s useful to carry her with strength and power and he’s in self carriage with a rein as long as it will go.
 In fact, by day four, this rein was too short and we had to find longer ones.
-And did I tell you this was in a 3 acre paddock? 🙂
+And did I tell you this was in an open 3 acre paddock? 🙂

 You see, a horse can only pull if we hold them.
 “Yeah right” I hear you thinking “and if I don’t hold him, he’ll run off and then where will we be?”